| ||

 Sources for CO2

 Water Changes are an important consideration for a planted aquarium.
-Change at least 25 per cent of the water at least once a week to help remove organic buildup and waste and also clean your filter in old aquarium water from the change every other week.
+Change at least 25 to 50 per cent of the water at least once a week to help remove organic buildup and waste, fish and plants release waste products that should be removed with a change weekly, and also clean your filter in old aquarium water from the change every other week.
 Also clean up any leaf debris that is floating or laying on the bottom.
 If you can change fifty percent of your water once a week even better!

 Water Chemistry deals with the hardness in terms of General Hardness, (GH) which has to do with calcium and magnesium minerals and is measured either in terms of parts per million or in German degrees of hardness which is calculated by dividing parts per million by 17.9 to get German degrees.
 So if your water was 179 parts per million, German degrees would be 179 divided by 17.9 which equals a 10 German degree of hardness.
-Some plants do not do well over around twelve German degrees or roughly 215 parts per million.
+GH hardness is not so critical, especially with gas CO2, it is PH that we do not want to be high(8.0 or above, CO2 injection will lower this).
 Carbonate hardness is the other factor and measures temporary hardness, it buffers your water so that PH does not swing to rapidly and you want this at roughly 2-5 German degrees or 35 to 90 parts per million.

 We are here to help you with your questions and to get started the right way with our beautiful plants and expert advice!
 Let us help you create your own underwater garden delight today.
 There is nothing quite like watching beautiful fish swim around and through a beautiful lush planted aquarium!